puppetlabs/puppet-docs/source/puppet/4.0/reference/install_windows.markdown

 To install on other operating systems, see the pages linked in the navigation sidebar.

-## Configure a Puppet Master Server
+## Configure a Puppet Master

 Windows machines can't act as Puppet masters.
 Before installing any Windows agent nodes, be sure that you have a \*nix Puppet master installed and configured, and that you know its permanent hostname.

-If you haven't done this yet, go back to the [pre-install tasks][pre_install], make any necessary decisions, and follow the install instructions and post-install tasks for your puppet master's OS.
+If you haven't done this yet, go back to the [pre-install tasks][pre_install], make any necessary decisions, and follow the install instructions and post-install tasks for your Puppet master's OS.

 ## Download the Windows Puppet Package

 [Puppet Labs' Windows packages can be found here.][downloads]
 You will need the most recent package for your OS's architecture:

-* 64-bit versions of Windows Vista/2008 and higher use `puppet-agent-<VERSION>-x64.msi` (recommended) or `puppet-agent-<VERSION>-x86.msi`.
+* 64-bit versions of Windows Vista/2008 and higher, use `puppet-agent-<VERSION>-x64.msi` (recommended) or `puppet-agent-<VERSION>-x86.msi`.
 * 32-bit versions of Windows, as well as the 64-bit version of Windows Server 2003, must use `puppet-agent-<VERSION>-x86.msi`.

 These packages bundle all of Puppet's prerequisites, so you don't need to download anything else.

-The list of Windows packages may include release candidates, whose filenames have something like `-rc1` after the version number.
+The list of Windows packages might include release candidates, whose filenames have something like `-rc1` after the version number.
 Only use these if you want to test upcoming Puppet versions.

 ## Install Puppet